South African constitutional litigation: Remedies

 Should a court find that a right has been infringed, and that the infringement does not satisfy the test for a valid limitation of a right, the question of the appropriate remedy for the infringement arises.
-The constitutional remedies are only available when the Bill of Rights is directly applied.
+Constitutional remedies are only available when the Bill of Rights is directly applied.
 In cases of indirect application, ordinary legal remedies are used to give effect to the fundamental values in the Bill of Rights.

-Onus

-The Constitutional Court has dealt with the issue of onus, or burden of proof, by dividing the substantive stage of human-rights litigation into two further sub-stages: